RetroPie/mame4all-pi/readme.txt

   * Ported to Raspberry Pi by Squid.
   * Original MAM4ALL port to GP2X, WIZ and CAANOO by Franxis (franxism@gmail.com) based on source code MAME 0.37b5 (dated on july 2000).
-  * ALSA sound code is borrowed from RetroArch (http://themaister.net/retroarch.html)
+  * ALSA sound code is based on code from RetroArch (http://themaister.net/retroarch.html)

 *CHANGE LOG*

+_June ??, 2013:_
+  * New graphics engine backend has options for non-antialised graphics, scanlines and 16bit colour support.
+  * VSync support is much better eliminating stutter on full speed games.
+  * New graphics backend may mean some 8bit games are faster, but 16bit games maybe slower.
+  * Improvements to the sound should eliminate static on full speed games.

 _May 08, 2013:_
   * Fix for "roms" configuration not read in the frontend.